HEA - Avocado

 HEA Members Area

-6.7 Avocado
+6.11 Avocado

-6.7.1 Industry profile
+6.11.1 Industry profile

 Growers are members of the New Zealand Avocado Growers Association, which has a 100% owned subsidiary New Zealand Avocado Industry Limited, as its operating entity.
 The association is recognised by the government as representing New Zealand avocado growers.
 In that recognition comes the requirement that any avocado exporter must be licensed with the New Zealand Horticulture Export Authority (HEA).
-In 2022, there are ten licensed exporters and 12 registered packers involved in the export of New Zealand avocados.
+In 2024, there are nine licensed exporters and 12 registered packers involved in the export of New Zealand avocados.
 Avocado has been a prescribed product under the HEA since 1989.
-New Zealand Avocado Industry Limited is the recognised product group, made up of growers, packhouses and exporters.
+New Zealand Avocado Industry Limited is the recognised product group, made up of registered growers, packhouses and exporters.

-6.7.2 Exports
+6.11.2 Exports

-Table 6.7.2: Avocado (0804.40.00.01, 0804.40.00.09) export markets 2020-2022 (year ending June, tonnes, $NZ FOB)
+Table 6.11.2: Avocado (0804.40.00.01, 0804.40.00.09) export markets 2022-2024 (year ending June, tonnes, $NZ FOB)

 Market